MongetE/JaDe/Readme.md

 # JaDe - enJambment Detection

 JaDe is a tool to detect and classify enjambment in English poetry.
 The aim is to help researchers in stylistics to gather more evidence to support their claims.

 ## Repository Structure

-to be done
+1. JaDe: contains code and resources necessary to run the tool
+    - jade: source code
+    - ressources: txt files
+        1. annotated_poem: poems used for tool evaluation
+        2. detected: poem annotated by the tool
+2. script_corpus: contains scripts used to gather the corpus

 ## Requirements